-Stepping Stone on the Path: There are many methods to complete Step Four.
+There are many methods to complete Step Four.
 There is no right or wrong way.
-We suggest using the matrix as described in questions Q31 and Q32 to examine your relationships, both present and past. [see example on pages46-47] You can do this!
+We suggest using the matrix as described in questions Q31 and Q32 to examine your relationships, both present and past.
+[Also see example on pages 46-47 in Co-Dependents Anonymous, Third Edition] You can do this!
 You are worth it!
 Take a deep breath.
-We are going to take baby steps.
-We must rely on our Higher Power to lead us on this sometimes-difficult inward journey.
+Take baby steps.
+Rely on your Higher Power to lead you on this sometimes difficult inward journey.

-- 31. Making the list: Take blank paper and make five columns across the top of each page: - o Name/Relationship - My Codependent Patterns (Pgs.
-4-7) - My Actions & Behaviors (Refer to The List on Page 44) - My Underlying Feelings (i.e.: Sad, Angry, Frightened, Fear of Not Being Good Enough, Shame, Guilty, Defiant, Arrogant, Etc.) - Consequences To the Relationship.
+31. Making the list: Take blank paper and make five columns across the top of each page:

+- Name/Relationship

+- My Codependent Patterns (pages 4-7)

+- My Actions & Behaviors (refer to the list on page 44)

+- My Underlying Feelings (for example: sad, angry, frightened, shame, guilty, defiant, arrogant, fear of not being good enough, etc.)

+- Consequences To The Relationship

 Make Page #1 for your Higher Power and Page #2 for Self.
-Also make pages for your partner/mate, exes, children, friends, family members, co-workers, and people with whom you participate in your various activities.
+Also make pages for your partner/mate, ex-partners, children, friends, family members, coworkers, and people with whom you participate in your various activities.
 How many people are on your list?
-Leave lots of space to write.
+Leave lots of space for writing.
 Also, is there any other person (present or past) with whom you would feel uncomfortable if they came into the room?
 Add them to your list also.
 Just create the empty matrix right now.
 There will be plenty of time to fill in the other columns and rows.

 32. Taking the inventory: You can do this!
 Take it slow and easy.
 We are going to take one pattern at a time.
 [Suggestion: Begin each session with a prayer inviting your Higher Power to look at this with you.
 Remember your relationship history with this person.
 Ask yourself questions about your behaviors with each person on your list.
-Set your timer and spend only 10-15 minutes at a time, no more than three times a day.]
+Some of us set a timer and spend 10-15 minutes at a time, no more than three times a day.
+Others use their own momentum.
+So if you feel like continuing, don't shut it off.
+Choose your own way.]